If you are in an emergency or crisis

 - Kid’s Help Phone: for children and youth aged 5 to 20.
-Call 1-800-668-6868 to speak to a professional counsellor, 24 hours a day.
+Call 1-800-668-6868 to speak to a professional counselor, 24 hours a day or you can text 686868.
 It’s free, confidential, anonymous and available across Canada.
 They can also refer you to local services and resources.
 Kid’s Help Phone is available in English and French.

 In a non-emergency